thomas-daniels/HeavyStarrerDetector/README.md

 # Heavy Starrer Detector #

+*Note: information about who starred a message, is now to longer passed in the web socket.
+This means that HeavyStarrerDetector cannot be used anymore to detect star trolls.*

 Heavy Starrer Detector is a bot that lurks in Stack Exchange chat rooms and detects people who star many messages at a short time.
 If someone has 3 starring actions (= star or unstar) within 1 minute, they get a ping telling them that much starring can be inappropriate if they're starring trivial messages.

 ## Setup ##